What is UI design? A complete guide for 2025

 Of course, a substantial part of the UI design process focuses on design.
 UI designers will design all the individual screens that make up the user journey and the different elements that feature on these screens.
 This includes designing icons and buttons, selecting or creating imagery, making decisions about colours and typography and designing any animations and interactions.

-Throughout the UI design process, UI designers will create wireframes and prototypes.
-In the early stages, low-fidelity wireframes can be used to map out the position of different elements on the screen.
+During the UI design process, UI designers will create prototypes, building on UX designers’ wireframes and early drafts of prototypes.
 As initial ideas progress to concrete design decisions, high-fidelity, clickable prototypes are used to model the final look and feel of the product.
 With high-fidelity prototypes, UI designers can communicate not only what the product UI should look like but also how it should behave when the user interacts with it.

 Handing off to developers